likith012/mulEEG/README.md

 ## Getting the weights :weight_lifting:

-> Download the weights for several models trained on the PTB-XL dataset.
+> Download the model weights for all the baseline methods and ours.

 | Name | Sleep-EDF | SHHS |
 | ---- | ---------- | ---- |